Little Bits of History

 Charlie Brown and the Gang – In 2000, the last original Peanuts cartoon was run.

-That’s Debatable – In 1815, The Cambridge Union Society is founded.
+That’s Debatable – In 1815, The Cambridge Union Society was founded.

 Old MacDonald – In 1692, the Glencoe Massacre took place.